Loring Greenway: Maintenance and restoration

 Restoration of the greenway's original distinctive lights in the early 2000s was hailed by architectural historian Charlene Roise as an example of the city being "capable to do it right," in contrast to how the city had been maintaining Friedberg's nearby Peavey Plaza.
 In 2007, restoration work addressed deteriorating brick and concrete, plantings, and lighting.

 The nonprofit Loring Greenway Association (LGA) works with volunteers to manage the plantings along the greenway and provides tables and chairs for public use during warmer weather.
 The Minneapolis Downtown Improvement District has regularly recognized their gardening work.
 In 2023, the greenway won the Best Large Green Space award for the seventh time in a row in the annual Greening and Public Realm Awards from the Downtown Improvement District.
 LGA also organizes free concerts on the greenway in the summer.

 The city's Public Works department maintains the fountains and property overall.
 The greenway is slated for maintenance work in 2028 or 2029.

-2024 playground removal
+2024 playground removal and 2025 replacement

 In November 2024, the city's Public Works department completely removed the greenway's well-used playground with no explanation to the community.
 The Loring Greenway Association was only provided a week's notice before the demolition, and the neighborhood organization, Citizens for a Loring Park Community, was not notified at all.
 The existing playground had been installed in 2003 using $60,000 from the city's Neighborhood Revitalization program.
-It is currently unknown if the playground will be replaced or why it was removed.
-When the greenway originally opened, it had a playground, as shown in a 1979 photo from the city's archives as a neighboring apartment building was under construction.
+When the greenway originally opened, it had a playground as part of the original design, as shown in a 1979 photo from the city's archives as a neighboring apartment building was under construction.

+After pushback from the community about the playground removal, the city initially worked with a playground designer on conceptual designs in early 2025.
+In September 2025, then City Council member Katie Cashman announced the city had identified an opportunity to have different playground equipment installed sooner than the initial designs would have been able to be done.
+The new playground was installed in October 2025 and opened on October 25, 2025.